magpie0118/magpie0118/README.md

 - Bachelor of Science Degree in Engineering
 - Twitter #100daysofcode for Accountability
 - Currently utilizing The Odin Project.
 Also supplementing with freeCodeCamp, Udemy and Codecademy
-- Books being Utilized: "Eloquent Javascript" & "Clean Code"
+- Books being Utilized: "Learning Ruby the Hard Way", "Eloquent Javascript", & "Clean Code"
 - Ongoing Activities Include - The Odin Project Foundations Course